 As we’re approaching the end of 2020, it’s time to think ahead and identify a few things we can likely expect in the coming year(s).
 2020 has been a year where electronic signing and identification have known quite an uprise, due to the fact that a big part of the world had to adapt to remote working and confinement.
-What are a few things that we can or should expect next year?
+What are five trends to expect or anticipate next year?
 Let’s dive in.

 1. Extra features for added value

 As we already know, a digital signature has multiple levels of reliability and can be divided in three types, as defined by eIDAS: